SynFutures/docs/docs/techpaper.md

 ## Glossary

-- Initial Margin Ratio (IMR):
+- Initial Margin Ratio (IMR): initial margin amount as a ratio to the position value
-- Maintenance Margin Ratio (Maintenance Margin Ratio, MMR):
+- Maintenance Margin Ratio (Maintenance Margin Ratio, MMR): maintenance margin amount as a ratio to the position value
-- Insurance Premium Ratio (Insurance Premium Ratio):
+- Insurance Premium Ratio (Insurance Premium Ratio): penalty ratio charged to an account when its position is liquidated, the penalty is sent to insurance fund
-- Index Price:
+- Index Price: price of the underlying spot trading pair
-- Mark Price:
+- Mark Price: price used to mark to market positions of all accounts
-- Fair price (Fair price):
+- Fair price (Fair price): current mid price as implied by the AMM inventories
-- Available Margin (Available Margin):
+- Available Margin (Available Margin): margin amount that can be withdraw or used to open new positions
-- Entry cost (Entry Notional):
+- Entry cost (Entry Notional): entry cost of the current position in the account
-- Account profit and loss ( PNL):
+- Account profit and loss ( PNL): unrealized profit and loss of the current position as of its entry, valued against marked price
-- Exponential Moving Average (EMA):
+- Exponential Moving Average (EMA): a technic used to smooth the change in marked basis, please refer to https://en.wikipedia.org/wiki/Exponential_smoothing
-- Social Loss:
+- Social Loss: losses incurred due to liquidation for one side of the trade that is shared by the entire counterparty side
-- Time Weighted Average Price (TWAP):
+- Time Weighted Average Price (TWAP): average price based on time weights
-- Open Interests:
+- Open Interests: number of all open positions of the same side.
+Note that open interest of long side is always the same as the open interest of the short side

 ## Margin and Account